BrMacCath/DraftManager/README.md

 ## Compile output

+Here you can use the files in a folder to be combined to make a new file in one of the files.
+This can be the entire file or just a piece of it.

+Go though some examples.

 ## GUI
 Here you can drag files and folders into the order that you want.
 Note that this does not allow you to move files or folders into new folders.

-## Compile output

-Here you can use the files in a folder to be combined to make a new file in one of the files.
-This can be the entire file or just a piece of it.

 # Road map